 Get exclusive member benefits & effect social change.
 Join Today

-Krabbe disease is seen mostly in infants, but it can also develop later in life.
-Unfortunately, right now there is no cure for Krabbe disease, and most infants with this disease will die before age 2.
+Krabbe disease is seen mostly in infants (onset by age 6 months), but it can also develop later in life.
+Unfortunately, there is currently no cure for Krabbe disease, and most infants with this disease will die before age 2.

-A healthcare provider will conduct a physical exam to look for symptoms.
-The healthcare provider will take a sample of blood or skin and send it to a laboratory for analysis.
+Your doctor will conduct a physical exam to look for symptoms.
+The doctor will take a sample of blood or skin tissue biopsy, and send it to a laboratory for analysis.
 The laboratory can test for GALC enzyme activity in the sample.
 If GALC activity levels are very low, the child may have Krabbe disease.
 The following tests may also be performed to confirm a diagnosis:

 There is no cure for Krabbe disease.
 However, the following treatments may be given to patients to help alleviate their symptoms: